How to boost in-app purchases for your e-commerce brand

 Tips and examples for boosting in-app purchases through gamification

-We have seen that playable marketing is a strategy for increasing sales.
-To achieve its objectives, the brand can draw on the best practices of companies that have succeeded in optimise their mobile marketing.
+We have just seen that playable marketing is an effective strategy for increasing sales.
+To achieve its commercial objectives, the brand can draw on the best practices of companies that have succeeded in optimise their mobile marketing.

 Using transactional data to personalise the in-app shopping experience

-As with any sales channel, personalisation is a key driver of conversion and loyalty for brands.
+As with any sales channel, personalisation is now a key driver of conversion and loyalty for brands.
 They need to adapt their purchasing path from the behavioural and transactional data they have on their customers.
-With this information, they can make targeted recommendations, present more relevant content.
+With this information, they can make more targeted recommendations, present more relevant content, and so on.

-Supermarket giant Lidl has understood this well, and has integrated it into its in-app strategy.
+Supermarket giant Lidl has understood this perfectly well, and has integrated it into its in-app purchase strategy.
 The Lidl Plus application enables the company to centralise customer purchasing data.
-Users can find their receipts, making it easier to monitor their budget.
-The brand is boosting its in-app purchases by offering discount coupons based on the consumption habits of each customer.
+Users can find their till receipts, making it easier to monitor their budget.
+The brand, for its part, is boosting its in-app purchases by offering discount coupons based on the consumption habits of each customer.

 Lidl is going a step further by using this customer data to personalise the gaming experience.
 Based on in-store purchases, users can access tailored games and rewards.
 As a result, the application has over 5 million active users and records millions of games played every week.